Looking for a Backyard for Our Tiny House in Orlando

 -Rocket stove and solar oven for cooking and a solar dehydrator for preserving food.

--Compost toilet for doing business.
+-Compost toilet.
 See this blog and video if you are wondering about this.

 -Compost bin to turn food scraps and yard waste into compost for organic gardening.

 A few other things you should know.
 I’d like to have people over to teach them about environmentally friendly living and host small workshops.
-I would never have loud parties or anything like that, but small gatherings to eat home grown food and discuss bettering the world will be happening.
-Plus, I expect to have journalists over to do stories about earth friendly living.
+I would never have loud parties or anything like that, but small gatherings to eat homegrown food and discuss bettering the world.
+I would occasionally like to have journalists over to do stories about earth-friendly living.
 Both Cheryl and I are very quiet and respectful.
-We don’t use drugs or drink, have not been in trouble with the law, and are all around Do Gooders.
+We don’t use drugs or drink, have not been in trouble with the law, and are all around Do-Gooders.
 Read my biography and visit Cheryl’s website and Facebook page to learn more about us.

 I made a similar arrangement to this in San Diego in 2015 with my last tiny house.
 Check out The Teeny Greeny to get a good idea of what it would look like.